Azure/apim-landing-zone-accelerator/docs/user-guide.md

                         --sdk-auth
 ```

-[replace {subscription-id} with the subscription details]
+  - _Replace {subscription-id} with the subscription details_
-[the above command should output a JSON object like this]
+    - _the above command should output a JSON object like below_

 ```
   {